VictorasOni/TecnicusCode/README.md

 # TecnicusCode

-That is the code for Tecnicus Robot.
+That is my code for Tecnicus Robot.